Terori Hareko-Avaivilla

 - Vice President of Weenthunga Health Network 2015-2016.
 Weenthunga is a not-for-profit organisation that supports and encourages the Aboriginal workforce in the health and allied health area.

-- Member of a number of committees including Western Health Aboriginal and Torres Strait Islander Advisory Committee, RWH Advisory Committee, Royal Children’s Hospital Advisory Committee, Inner Northwest PCP Koolin Balit Committee, YASN (Yarra Aboriginal Support Network) to name a few.
+- Member of a number of committees including Western Health Aboriginal and Torres Strait Islander Advisory Committee, RWH Advisory Committee, Royal Children’s Hospital Advisory Committee, Inner Northwest PCP Koolin Balit Committee, YASN (Yarra Aboriginal Support Network), Working in two worlds working group, to name a few.